Mark for Redaction

 Oct 11 – Nov 11, 2018

-Mark for Redaction seeks to build community and provide a safe(r) space for artists to discuss and unpack the many layers of identity by displaying personal works of art that challenges notions of visibility, “Kweerness”, and “coming out” in relation to the colonialist concepts of the “Orient” and the “Occident”.
+Mark for Redaction sought to build community and provide a safe(r) space for artists to discuss and unpack the many layers of identity by displaying personal works of art that challenges notions of visibility, “Kweerness”, and “coming out” in relation to the colonialist concepts of the “Orient” and the “Occident”.
 Set in a reimagined apartment that mirrors the private apartments and studios of “Kweer” artists, Mark for Redaction presents installations, performances, workshops, screenings, and discussions.

 List of Artists

 Ahimsa Timoteo Bodhran, Alex Khalifa, Alireza Shojaian, Caitlin Abadir-Mullally, Diyar, Eric Mathieu Ritter, Hossein Edalatkhah , Jamil Hellu, Maya Mikdashi, Naji Raji, Noura Ballout, Raed Rafei, Rami Karim, Ramy El-Etreby, Roy Dib, Wael Morcos, Warda Alkandari, Zulfikar Ali Bhutto.